Prof1611/ParlourCaretaker/README.md

 - `/message [channel] [message]` Sends a custom message to the specified channel.
 - `/gamesnight [message]` Sends a games night announcement in #parlour-games.
 - `/scrape` Checks the band's website for new shows and updates #gig-chats.
+- `/setsticky` Sets a sticky message in the current channel.
+- `/removesticky` Removes the sticky message from the current channel.

 ### Logging